-Frequent cannabis use during pregnancy may lead to lower birth weight of the baby and affect the development and learning skills of your child.
+Using cannabis frequently during pregnancy may lead to a lower birth weight of the baby and affect the development and learning skills of your child.
 Learn more by visiting the Society of Obstetricians and Gynaecologists of Canada website.

 Risks related to interactions with the illegal cannabis market